 This siphon maker resembles a lot of old-world models for a reason; there’s a lot of aesthetics in making siphon coffee, and they made this look just about as complicated as it ever possibly could look.

-The wooden stand, branded logo and ornate design of the glass is all part of the show.
+The wooden stand, branded logo and ornate glass design are all part of the show.

 Nispira’s system is mesmerizing to look at while the siphon effect occurs, though it produces a similar flavor to many other siphon coffee makers.